 Definitions are quoted directly from: The Betty Ford Institute Consensus Panel (2007).
 What is recovery?
 A working definition from the Betty Ford Institute, Journal of Substance Abuse Treatment 33(3), 221-228.

-We recognize student observance of their faith tradition may require specific consideration for placement in on-campus housing.
-We will work with students in an effort to meet their individual needs and will engage in a conversation to determine reasonable accommodations.
-Priority will be given to accommodation requests made at the time of the housing application submission.
+We recognize and support student’s observances of their faith tradition while living in on-campus housing.
+Consideration will be given to religious observance requests made at the time of the housing application submission.

 Submitting a request does not guarantee students will receive their preferred room type or campus neighborhood.
 A placement in a student’s first year does not guarantee on-campus housing, nor a specific placement in on-campus housing, beyond the first year.

-Indicate your need for an accommodation on the housing application.
-You will be directed to a secure Web form to provide information about your needs.
+Indicate your religious observance request on the housing application.
+You will be directed to a secure Web form to provide information about your request.
 Complete the Web form within 5 business days of submitting your application.
-Once received, we will reach out to you regarding next steps.
+Once received, we will reach out to you if we need any additional information.

 When religious observance prohibits the use of an electronic lockset, Michigan Housing will provide students with standard keys so they may access their residence hall, individual room, and bathroom.

-If you have other accommodation needs, indicate your need on the housing application and we will work with you in an effort to meet your request, or direct questions to this email address: email@example.com.
+If you have other requests, indicate your request on the housing application or direct questions to email@example.com.